google-research/url-nlp/linguameta/README.md

 * Source information
 * Extended language name metadata (aside from English names and endonyms)
 * Script use tags
-* Official statuses asserted by Google
+* Official statuses researched by Google
 * Geographic coordinates

 This information is available in JSON format only.